SmritiSatyan/SmritiSatyan/README.md

 ### Hi there 👋
-Hi, I am Smriti, a technical writer.
+I am Smriti, a technical writer.
 I am a Computer Science engineer, who graduated in 2017.
+I have experience
 <!--
 **SmritiSatyan/SmritiSatyan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.